 Aboriginal community infrastructure repair

 $50 million has been allocated by the Commonwealth and NSW Governments for:

-- the repair and reconstruction of Aboriginal community infrastructure
+- the repair and construction of Aboriginal community infrastructure

-- access needs owned by Local Aboriginal Land Councils.
+- access needs owned by Local Aboriginal Councils.

 Details for the delivery of this program will be confirmed soon.